 PE 312 Principles of Fitness and Conditioning 2 cr. hrs.
 An examination of the physical needs of the body and the necessity of maintaining a healthy, fit body through continued conditioning.
 One semester.

+HI 210 History of Missions

+A survey of the history of missions from Apostolic times to the present.
+One semester.
+HI 301 United States History I

-PE 313 Coaching Basketball
+PE 313 Coaching Basketball 2 cr. hrs.
 The organization, skills, techniques, and strategy of basketball.
 One semester.
 SC 101, 102 Biological Science Survey I, II 6 cr. hrs.
 A survey of the basic elements of biology including cell biology, botany, zoology, and physiology.
 Two semesters.
 SC 201, 202 Physical Science Survey I, II 6 cr. hrs.
 A survey course designed to introduce the origin and objectives of natural science and modern science, while promoting an appreciative understanding of the physical world.
 Two semesters.
 SC 301 Human Anatomy and Physiology 3 cr. hrs.
 A survey of the principal systems of the human body with emphasis on both structure and function.
 One semester.

-SC 302 Chemistry I

-This course is a study of measurement and problem solving; forms of matter and properties; the structure of atoms and periodic properties; the nature of compounds with their formation, composition, and nomenclature; and chemical equations and stoichiometric calculations.
+SC 302 Chemistry I 2 cr. hrs.
+This course is a study of measurement and problem solving; forms of matter and properties; the structure of atoms and periodic properties: the nature of compounds with their formation, composition, and nomenclature; and chemical equations and stoichiometric calculations.
 One semester.

-SC 303 Chemistry II
+SC 303 Chemistry II 2 cr. hrs.
 Prerequisite: SC 302 or competency test.
-This course is a continuation of SC 302 with emphasis on gas behavior in ideal situations, properties of aqueous solution systems, principles of solubility, theories of modern atomic theory, and chemical bonding.
+This course is a continuation of SC 302 with emphasis on gas behavior in ideal situations, properties of aqueous solution systems, principles solubility. theories of modern atomic theory. of and chemical bonding.
 One semester.

-SC 400 Christian Philosophy of Science
+SC 400 Christian Philosophy of Science 2 cr. hrs.
 This course examines science from the Christian viewpoint.
 Specific emphasis will be given to the area of Christian apologetics of science.
 One semester.